szeghybarna/srflw/content/en/blog/my-january-2024-experiment.md

 A couple of minutes of back exercises, at least every other day, is something I tried to incorporate into my days long before I changed my lifestyle, but only when I was in pain.
 Sound familiar?
 I found that if I do it regularly, the pain doesn't even bother me.

+My diet is like this now:

+- Vegetables: tomatoes, onions, garlic, green leafy vegetables, broccoli, cauliflower, carrots, etc.
+- Fruits: dried and fresh fruits such as figs, dates, apples, oranges, etc.
+- Seeds: almonds, walnuts, hazelnuts
+- Food of animal origin: all kinds of meat, fish and eggs
+- Fats: olive oil, coconut oil and milk, pork and duck fat
+- Beverages: coffee, tea, zero-calorie drinks

 I'll post the calculators here, too.
 Got a question?
 Ask in the [Facebook group](https://www.facebook.com/groups/1098348161611343 "Facebook group").

 {{< bmi_calculator jan2024>}}